 Please note that these guidelines are subject to change.

 Are masks required onboard?

-- Effective with sailings departing March 1, 2022, masks are recommended on board but not required.
+- Masks are recommended on board but not required.
 However, masks are required in the medical center, during the entire embarkation and debarkation process (at the home port and port of call), on any transportation, including water shuttles, and when indoors on any Carnival tour.